 Click on an either of the icons above to download the Oath of Office and Certificate

 Often, a newly elected official may wish to have a ceremonial event at which friends are present and he or she takes the oath of office.
-In the case of an elected official, it is important that the official's election have been certified or declared as provided by law before the official oath is taken.
+In the case of an elected official, it is important that the official's election have been declared and certified as provided by law before the official oath is taken.

 For example, a state official or legislator is not officially declared elected until the Legislature convenes and the official returns of the election are presented to and accepted by the Legislature.
 A circuit judge is not officially declared elected until the Governor issues a proclamation and a magistrate must be commissioned by the Governor.
 A county official is not officially elected until the board of canvassers certifies the election.